rlauer6/makala/README.md

 __Why is the script called "makala"?__

-Originally it was going to be 'make-a-lambda' but that hardly rolls of the tounge.
+Originally it was going to be 'make-a-lambda' but that hardly rolls of the tongue.
 A mangled version of that might be 'makala' which is the Hawaiian word that means "loosen" or "untie" among other meanings.
 So the hope here is that 'makala' loosens the friction for creating a Lambda.